 We began by helping the park identify the farms with the highest potential to be resuscitated.
-Then, we helped create an RFP to attract like-minded people who wanted to realize their small farm dream while being part of something bigger than themselves – the Countryside Initiative program.
+Then, we helped create a competitive Request for Proposals to attract like-minded people who wanted to realize their small farm dream while being part of something bigger than themselves – the Countryside Initiative program.
 Fourteen farmsteads were rehabilitated, 10 are currently leased to privately operated farmers who participate in this unique land tenure program.

 It was also clear that small farms attracted new farmers and connecting them to educational and technical resources would play a vital role in their development and sustainability.
 Countryside U was launched as an educational tool where people considering farming could explore their small farm dream, and where growers could hone necessary skills like propagation and season extension.
 Countryside also provides technical support by sourcing experts to address their agricultural challenges as well as compliance issues brought on by farming on federal land.
 In addition to this, we provide technical guidance to CVNP to understand the needs of the farms and problem-solve how to balance those in the complexity of the National Park construct and in the spirit of the program.

 No conversation about our food system would be complete with talking about the lack of access and equity.
 To deny people access to food, what we consider a fundamental right, would not align with our core values.
-Countryside began accepting food assistance programs at all its markets and became one a few statewide spoke for the nutrition incentive program known now as Produce Perks.
-Since 2008, we developed the expertise and reputation as the authority in farmers’ markets and food access food access.
-Today we are a State leader in food access programming for farmers’ markets.
+In 2009, Countryside began accepting food assistance and offering a nutrition incentive to increase buying power for locally -grown and fresh produce.
+Countryside in now one of the regional spokes for the Ohio Nutrition Incentive Network, facilitating Produce Perks, the statewide SNAP nutrition incentive program for Summit, Stark, Portage, and Medina Counties.
+In 2019, we piloted a new nutrition incentive, Carrot Cash, to increase access of locally-grown, fresh produce for WIC recipients.
+Over the years, we have developed operational and strategic expertise and a reputation as the authority in farmers’ markets and food access locally, regionally, and nationally.

-Today, in addition to the Countryside Initiative farming program in CVNP, we operate 4 farmers’ markets, multi-county food access programs, operate a Beginning Farmer Intern program and provide technical assistance on food and farm issues across northeast Ohio.
+Today, in addition to the Countryside Initiative farming program in CVNP, we operate two farmers’ markets, multi-county food access programs, a Beginning Farmer Intern program and provide technical assistance on food and farm issues across northeast Ohio.